 Can you imagine we ALL model being an includer and resolving conflicts or hurts or insecurities with regard and compassion?

-Can you imagine how this would impact our world if we raise daughters who know how to name what is happening within them and a situation, who know how to speak up in the face of injustice, who believe in their innate goodness, and who INCLUDE rather than exclude because they have an inner confidence and have been raised to listen to the wisdom of their inner voice?
+Can you imagine how this would impact our world if we raise children who know how to name what is happening within them and a situation, who know how to speak up in the face of injustice, who believe in their innate goodness, and who INCLUDE rather than exclude because they have an inner confidence and have been raised to listen to the wisdom of their inner voice?

-We HAVE to imagine it and create it — for all of us women, for our daughters, and for our world.
+We HAVE to imagine it and create it — for us, for our children, and for our world.

-Please share with all of us your wisdom, your questions, your ideas of transforming our culture of “mean girls,” of uplifting our daughters, and of “being includers”…. so that we no longer have schools, playgrounds, or workplaces filled girls who are mean, but girls who are compassionate, confident, and include.
+Please share with all of us your wisdom, your questions, your ideas of transforming our culture to raise includers… so that we no longer have schools, playgrounds, or workplaces that exclude but rather are filled with compassionate, confident includers.